IvanDLar/MOVU-Docs/wiki/User Stories.md

 ## **US19 - Account movement notifications**

-As a user/consumer, I want to receive notifications of operations carried out on my account to be sure of my actions and that my account is not used by third parties.
+As a user/consumer, I want to receive notifications of operations (via email and/or sms) carried out on my account to be sure of my actions and that my account is not used by third parties.

 **Verification**

-When a change operation is made in an account, a verification email is sent to proceed with the change, when you operate such as quotes, requests for driving tests, or purchases, you are notified by email
+- VA191 When a change operation is made within the account send notification
+- VA192 When requesting a driving test send notification
+- VA193 When requesting a quote send notification
+- VA194 When trying to purchase a vehicle send a notification.

-Request a test drive and have a notice sent by email Confirm a vehicle purchase and have confirmation sent to the email
+- VA195 Request a test drive and have a notice sent by email
+- VA196 Confirm a vehicle purchase and have confirmation sent to the email

 **Priority:** Medium